Michelle is a mother, wife, teacher and dog lover who is currently in the process of adopting one of her former students.

 My husband Chris and I are veterans of the United States Air Force.
 We both went through six weeks of basic military training during the mid 1980s at Lackland Air Force Base in San Antonio, Texas.
 Having gone through the experience myself, I thought I would be prepared when my 19-year-old son Rhett left for BMT after joining the Oklahoma Air National Guard.
 Boy was I wrong.
 Though I knew exactly what he was in for, the 8.5 weeks he was gone were the longest and most stressful of my life.
 If it weren't for the different support services that are available to military families, I think I would have gone crazy.

-I am so grateful for the information that I received I decided to write this hub to pay it forward.
-If you have a loved one leaving for San Antonio there are avenues available to you to help you get through the long weeks without your special Airman.
+I am so grateful for the information that I received that I decided to write this article to pay it forward.
+If you have a loved one leaving for San Antonio, there are avenues available to you to help you get through the long weeks without your special airman.

 Day One - Zero Week

 Don't be surprised if you don't receive a phone call every week.
-The MTI's know how important the calls are to the men and women in training so they use them to their advantage.
-If your airman's flight isn't progressing as quickly as they should, or if the flight gets into trouble their TI may take away their phone privileges.
+The MTIs know how important the calls are to the men and women in training, so they use them to their advantage.
+If your airman's flight isn't progressing as quickly as they should, or if the flight gets into trouble, their MTI may take away their phone privileges.
 My son's sister flight had their phone privileges suspended several times during their stay at Lackland.
-On the flip side don't be surprised if you hear from your airman unexpectedly-the MTI's like to use the calls as a reward when the flight does well.
+On the flip side, don't be surprised if you hear from your airman unexpectedly.
+The MTI's like to use the calls as a reward when the flight does well.